 A PBX is a popular, multi-line business phone system used to make, receive and route phone calls.
 Traditional PBX systems are hosted onsite with private hardware that allows businesses of all sizes to maintain complete control over their internal and external phone communications.
-However, more businesses are making the move to cloud-based PBX solutions that use the internet and a top VoIP service provider that maintains all the necessary phone system hardware.
+However, more businesses are moving to cloud-based PBX solutions that use the internet and a top VoIP service provider that maintains all the necessary phone system hardware.
 There is also a hybrid solution, known as SIP trunking, that combines traditional PBX hardware and VoIP technology for multichannel voice services.

 The more robust PBX systems offer features such as auto-attendants, voicemail management, recorded messages, and many additional tools for automation and productivity.
-Generally speaking, the simplicity and control offered by cloud-based or hosted PBX is why businesses of all sizes are leaving their older hardware-intensive PBX systems behind.
+Generally speaking, the simplicity and control offered by cloud-based or hosted PBX is why businesses of all sizes are leaving behind their older hardware-intensive PBX systems.
 Business owners looking for a new business phone system should understand the costs of owning and maintaining older PBX hardware versus the need for a solid business broadband connection with any cloud-based solutions.

 Think of all PBX systems as the evolution of an old-fashioned switchboard and an operator who routes calls.
 While each of today’s main three PBX technologies works differently due to the hardware required, their function of handling all telephone communications as efficiently as possible remains the same.

 >> Learn More: Need a Business Phone Number, but Not a Business Phone?